 What can I do with the ‘Training stress score’?

-The idea of training is to stimulate the body.
-A workout causes fatigue of the body after which the body realizes that the next time it needs to be better prepared for such a stimulus.
+What does it mean and how can it help you to improve?
+The idea of training is to give the body a stimulus.
+A workout causes fatigue in the body after which the body realizes that the next time it needs to be better prepared for such a stimulus.
 This principle is also explained in ‘The basics of training’.
-During the recovery of a workout your body adapts and gets better.
-Depending on the intensity of the training you will need to rest for a certain period of time before you can start the next training again.
-Based on this training principle it is important to evaluate how heavy a training was.
-Of course, trainings come in all shapes and sizes.
-There are short intensive training sessions and longer extensive training sessions, but there is also a lot in between.
+During the recovery from a workout your body adapts and the fitness level improves.
+Depending on the intensity of the training you will need to rest for a certain period of time before you can start the next training session.
+To bring this training principle into practice effectively, it is important to evaluate how hard a training session was.
+Of course, training sessions come in all shapes and sizes.
+There are short, intensive training sessions and longer, extensive training sessions, but there are also a lot in between.
 With so many different types of training it seems almost impossible to compare them with each other.
-Fortunately, the Training Stress Score (TSS) exists.
+Fortunately, the Training Stress Score (TSS) has been devised to do that for you.

 Intensity Factor x duration